gregazores/wdd-430-projects/cms/README.md

--so everything placed between opening and closing tag of your own component is deleted by angular (default) -<ng-content></ng-content> will allow you to reinsert that data -<ng-content></ng-content> serves a a hook for angular to insert the data -@ViewContent will allow you to access the referenced element inside this <ng-content></ng-content>
+-so everything placed between opening and closing tag of your own component is deleted by angular (default) -<ng-content></ng-content> will allow you to reinsert that data -<ng-content></ng-content> serves a a hook for angular to insert the data -@ViewContent or was it @ContentChild will allow you to access the referenced element inside this <ng-content></ng-content>

 ## Lifecycle hooks
 -ngOnChanges called after a bound input property changes like the ones decorated with @Input